Learning Coupled Subspaces for Multi-Condition Spike Data: Inference

-Note, we make no further assumptions on the functional form of the $q$ distributions, apart from their independence.
-We optimize $q$ with respect to the lower bound of the marginal loglikelihood, $p(\bs{Y})$ called the evidence lower bound (ELBO) denoted $\mathcal{L}(q)$
+We make no further assumptions on the functional form of the $q(\bs{\Theta})$ distribution.
+We optimize $q(\bs{\Theta})$ with respect to the lower bound of the marginal log-likelihood $\log p(\bs{Y})$ called the evidence lower bound (ELBO), which is denoted $\mathcal{L}(q)$ as

-\textbf{E-step} In this step, we iteratively solve the above objective by fixing all $q$ distribution in Eq.~(\ref{eq:variational-family-dist}) except one and optimizing the objective w.r.t. it.
-From \citep{bishop2006pattern} (Chapter 10.1), we know the optimal variational distribution for a $\Theta_j \in \bs{\Theta}$, denoted as $q^*(\Theta_j)$ is given by,
+\textbf{E-step} In this step, we iteratively solve the above objective by fixing all $q$ distributions in Eq.~(\ref{eq:variational-family-dist}) except one and optimizing the objective w.r.t. it.
+From \citep{bishop2006pattern} (Chapter 10.1), we know the optimal variational distribution for a variable $\Theta_j \in \bs{\Theta}$, denoted as $q^*(\Theta_j)$, is given by

-Here the expectation is taken w.r.t. product of all variational distribution except $q(\Theta_j)$.
-Using the above equation, for each $q$ distribution in Eq.~(\ref{eq:variational-family-dist}), we derive its optimal variation distribution.
-We include the details of all derivation and update rules in the supplementary material.
+\black Here the expectation is taken w.r.t. the product of all of the variational distributions except $q(\Theta_j)$.
+Using \eqref{eq:var-update-equation} for each $q$ distribution in \eqref{eq:variational-family-dist}, we derive its optimal variational distribution.

+\textbf{Optimal latent processes $q^*(\bs{X}_{:, d, :})$} A naive implementation of the derivation results in $O((CT)^3)$ complexity with $C$ conditions and $T$ timesteps, mainly due to the cost of inverting $CT \times CT$ covariance matrix.
+To address this issue, we leverage the separability of the time and condition kernels and state-space representation of GP kernels to develop an efficient update rule.
+First, we construct an equivalent state-space formulation by augmenting the time derivatives $\{\frac{\partial\bs{X}_{:,d,:}}{\partial{t}}\}_d$